 Numbered heads together is a Kagan approach, see previous post here on the cooperative learning techniques including Numbered Heads together.
 In my buzzer adaptation of the game pupils are put into groups, each group is given a buzzer.
 All pupils complete a question in silence on mini whiteboards.
 When they have completed the question they stand up, when the whole team has stood up they can then discuss.
 If they all agree they press the buzzer, if not they must sit back down again until they can convince each other of the correct answer.
 I would also use a scoring system similar to the one used for relay races (another fun classroom activity described here in our blog “anything but more past papers” which looks at different ways of revising with exam classes).

 So many different ways to use the buzzers, they were more than a worthwhile investment!

 NumberLoving is entering its next stage of development and we look forward to bringing you even more in the New Year, make sure you check back soon!
-Get in touch @numberloving and check out our free and premium resources in our TES NumberLoving Store.
+Get in touch @numberloving and check out our free and premium resources in our NumberLoving Store.

 The class is split into eight groups and each group is given a bell.
 Each bell is numbered, if the answer to the question is the same as their group’s bell they should ring the bell.
 At first the pupils are likely to be too slow to recognise the tune and therefore you may need to go back the beginning and repeat to here the tune.
 It is an ideal activity for a short plenary.

 In this version of the game the order of the questions is important and should follow the same numbers as the tunes provided on the tun sheet.
 You set some of the pupils a challenge to come up with questions relevant to the topic studying which give the answers to follow one of the tunes provided with the bells.